Skiesoft/myback-devtools/example/README.md

-# example
+# Example

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with MyBack SDK.

 ## Recommended IDE Setup